SnowflurrySDK/Snowflurry.jl/docs/src/qc/basics.md

 # Quantum Circuits

 Algorithms and applications that utilize quantum mechanical resources use a concept known as a _quantum circuit_ to represent quantum operations.
-A quantum circuit is a computational pipeline consisting of a quantum register and a classical register.
+A quantum circuit is a computational pipeline consisting of a quantum register.
 The following figure shows an example of a 3-qubit quantum circuit:

 ![Bell State generator circuit](https://i.stack.imgur.com/NkYrk.png)